Green Bean Casserole

 • Preheat the oven to 400°F. Lightly grease a 9x13-inch baking dish.

 • Bring a large pot of salted water to a boil and set a large bowl of ice water nearby.
 Drop the green beans into the boiling water and blanch for 4 minutes.
-Drain, and immediately immerse in the ice water to stop the cooking process.
-Drain, and transfer to a towel to dry.
+Immediately transfer to the ice water to stop the cooking process.
+Drain and transfer to a towel to dry.

-• Heat the olive oil in a large skillet, add the mushrooms, and cook until soft, 8 to 10 minutes.
+• Heat the olive oil in a large skillet over medium heat.
+Add the mushrooms and cook until soft, 8 to 10 minutes.
 Stir in the tamari, garlic, and thyme.
 Sprinkle the flour over the mushrooms and stir again.
 Add the milk and mustard and stir to combine.
 Simmer until thickened, whisking often, 15 to 20 minutes.
 Stir in the Parmesan cheese and pepper.

 Notes